 Ortofon 2m Red — Best Phono Cartridge Under 100

 The Ortofon – 2m Red MM phono cartridge is remarkable for its bright red design and producing precise sound with the expressive midrange, wider soundstage, sensitive, and warm vocals.
-The treble and bass frequencies are well-balanced, with excellent separation between instruments.
-However, the lower frequencies may require more strength or emphasis to achieve a more balanced overall sound.
+The treble and bass are well-balanced with excellent instrument separation, but the last one needs more strength.
 The Hi-Fi level shouldn’t be expected from the unit in this price range, but all the records sound very soft.

-The device is very simple to align and adjust to prevent distortions in the inner groove.
+The unit is very easy to adjust and align to avoid inner groove distortions.
 This model has 1.8 grams of tracking force that is a bit heavy, but it is typical for budget devices.
 It could become the best moving magnet phono cartridge, but metal dome materials’ damping is average making some high-frequency harmonics resonate.
 But it can be eliminated when subduing high frequencies with a crossover.

 Pros